coolestxuxu/Ich-bin-xuxu/readme.md

 # XU Ye
 ### natural language processing
-i libe in the city of Yokohama,the satelite city of Tokyo, in Japan
+i live in the city of Yokohama,the satelite city of Tokyo, in Japan

 ##highlights about ME
  I am crazy about different languages